 Ref.
-No. Facility or Structure Recreational Opportunity Provided ST-01 Mooring Buoy Mooring Buoy to facilitate access to existing Grace Ridge Trail and planned public use cabin.
+No. Facility or Structure Recreational Opportunity Provided ST-01 Mooring Buoy Mooring Buoy to facilitate access to existing Grace Ridge Trail and planned Public Use Cabin.
 ST-02 Mooring Buoy Mooring Buoy to facilitate access to existing Grace Ridge trail and planned Quarry Point public use cabin.
 ST-03 Mooring Buoy Mooring Buoy to facilitate access to existing Sadie tent platform and Eldred Trail.
 ST-04 Mooring Buoy Mooring Buoy to facilitate access to existing Eldred Trail and planned Anisom Point tent platform (ST-06).
 ST-05 Mooring Buoy Mooring Buoy to facilitate access to existing Sea Star and planned Sea Urchin public use cabins.
 ST-06 Tent Platform Tent platform with potential to be converted to a public use cabin at Anisom Point to support Kachemak Bay Water Trail and other users.
 ST-07 Public Use Cabin Public use cabin near the existing Sea Star Cabin to enable more recreational use of Tutka Bay and facilitate joint use of Sea Star/Sea Urchin cabins by a group too large for one cabin.
 ST-08 Public Use Cabin Public use cabin to support water-based recreation on Tutka Bay and upland trail use, including the Tutka Alpine Traverse.
-ST-09 Public Use Cabin Public use cabin at the western end of Grace Ridge to support Kachemak Bay Water Trail users, hikers, and other users.
+ST-09 Public Use Cabin Public Use Cabin at the western end of Grace Ridge to support Kachemak Bay Water Trail users, hikers, and other users.

 Ref.
 No. Facility or Structure Recreational Opportunity Provided ST-10 Public Use Cabin Public use cabin near head of Tutka Bay adjacent to waterfall to support use of the bay and upland trails.
 ST-11 Mooring Buoy Mooring Buoy to facilitate access to Tutka Bay and adjacent upland public use cabin (ST-08) for recreational use.
 ST-12 Tent Platform Tent platform with potential to be converted to a public use cabin on a small lake to the west of Tutka Bay Lagoon, with reasonable access.
 ST-13 Tent Platform Tent platform with potential to be converted to a public use cabin at the head of Sadie Cove to support recreational uses.
-ST-14 Tent Platform Tent platform with potential to be converted to a public use cabin to support use on the Coast to Coast Trail, and support use on Hazelle Lake.
-ST-15 Public Use Cabin Public use cabin in Tutka Bay to support multiday users of Tutka Bay and the Grace Ridge Trail.
+ST-14 Tent Platform Tent platform with potential to be converted to a public use cabin to support use on the Coast to Coast Trail, and support use on Hazel Lake.
+ST-15 Public Use Cabin Public Use Cabin in Tutka Bay to support multiday users of Tutka Bay and the Grace Ridge Trail.
 ST-16 Public Use Cabin Public use cabin will support water-based recreation in Tutka Bay and surrounding areas.
 Due to its location adjacent to the HEA distribution lines, this cabin may offer electricity.
-The final site planning for ST-16 should seek to minimize conflict with nearby residents.
-ST-17 Public Use Cabin Public use cabin to support Eldred Trail and Sadie Cove recreational use.
+ST-17 Public Use Cabin Public Use Cabin to support Eldred Trail and Sadie Cove recreational use.
 Due to its location adjacent to the HEA distribution lines, this cabin may offer electricity.
 ST-18 Tent Platform Provide up to two tent platforms to facilitate overnight use of the Coast to Coast Trail and recreation in the area.
-ST-19 Group Camp When existing structures at the Tutka Bay Lagoon Hatchery site are no longer needed for operation of a hatchery, DPOR will determine which structures could remain on site and be re-purposed to provide a group camp area and/or an educational and research area that can accommodate medium to large numbers of people.
+ST-19 Group Camp When existing structures at the Tutka Bay Lagoon Hatchery site are no longer needed for operation of a hatchery, DPOR will work with ADF&G to determine which structures could remain on site and be repurposed to provide a group camp area that can accommodate medium to large numbers of people.